lagenceoueb/forkbwpup/readme.md

 ![Continuous Integration](https://github.com/wp-media/backwpup-pro/workflows/Continuous%20Integration/badge.svg)

-# BackWPup - WordPress Backup Plugin
+# FORKED BackWPup 4.1.7 - WordPress Backup Plugin
 Schedule complete automatic backups of your WordPress installation.
 Decide which content will be stored (Dropbox, S3…).
 This is the free version

 ## Description